Greenwashing or The Truth: Chicago’s 100% Renewable Energy Milestone Explained

 Photo by Ozzie Stern on Unsplash

-What’s important to remember: The electric grid is vastly interconnected, and once power is added to it you can no longer tell what kind of generation project the electricity was sourced from.
+What’s important to remember: The electric grid is vastly interconnected, and once power is added to it you can no longer tell what kind of power plant the electricity was sourced from.
 So even though Chicago cannot say it is physically powered by just renewables, it can claim the next closest thing, which is that 70% of its energy consumption is covered by the purchase of power generated by the Double Black Diamond Solar project.

 There’s still work to do: Angela Tovar, Chicago’s Chief Sustainability Officer, has acknowledged that RECs are not the endgame to Chicago being powered by 100% renewable energy.
 With a goal to be carbon-free by 2035, Tovar hopes that the purchases will encourage local renewable energy development and allow the city to bridge the REC gap.